Fighting for breath

 "I've always managed to do anything and everything, treatment has never stood in the way.
 I'd never consider myself ill, as I'll always make sure I do my best to keep myself as fit as I possibly can."

 Despite his positivity, Macauley is aware of the risks.
-Currently, half of those who die from cystic fibrosis are aged 28 or younger.
-Cystic fibrosis can mean spending a week or more in hospital, several times a year.
+Currently, half of those who die because of cystic fibrosis are just 28 years old - or younger.
+Cystic fibrosis can mean spending a fortnight in hospital several times a year.
 The risk of catching bugs from each other means that people with cystic fibrosis can never meet each other in person, even during those long hospital stays.

 How you can be part of the story